jshaffstall/anvil-practices/README.md

 2) The checkout process
 3) Possibly a My Account section (although that might end up being a sub app linked to from the static site)

-My current approach is to embed Anvil forms into the static site using iframes.
-All the iframes share the same session, so the login from one will be reflected in the others.
-This seems to work reasonably well.
+My current approach is to use Javascript to create dynamic content that calls HTTP endpoints on the Anvil app as needed.

 # What About Production?